zriyansh/signoz.io/docs/userguide/alerts-management.md

 2. Click **New Channel**
 3. Enter a **name** and select **Pagerduty** as channel type
 4. Enter **Routing Key (aka Integration Key)** obtained from pagerduty (described at the start of this section)
 5. Enter more information as necessary.
 More details on the fields can be found [here](https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTgw-events-api-v2-overview).
+You may also use [go templates](https://prometheus.io/docs/alerting/latest/notifications/) for dynamically setting the fields.
 6. Test the connect with **Test** button
 7. **Save** the channel